-Interest income and interest expense includes the current-period interest accruals for financial instruments measured at fair value, except for derivatives and certain financial instruments containing embedded derivatives; for those instruments, all changes in fair value including any interest elements, are primarily reported in principal transactions revenue.
+Interest income and interest expense includes the currentperiod interest accruals for financial instruments measured at fair value, except for derivatives and financial instruments containing embedded derivatives that would be separately accounted for in accordance with U.S. GAAP, absent the fair value option election; for those instruments, all changes in fair value including any interest elements, are primarily reported in principal transactions revenue.
 For financial instruments that are not measured at fair value, the related interest is included within interest income or interest expense, as applicable.
-Interest income and interest expense also includes the effect of derivatives that qualify for hedge accounting where applicable.